 Another issue is in having to configure all of these files to work together.
 This usually means keeping careful track of net names and sheet information.
 It also means that somewhere along the line there will be configuration files that have to be constantly edited in order to hold everything together.
 What I always longed for was a system that wasn’t so bulky and cumbersome to work with.

-Exploring a block symbol in a hierarchical schematic design
+Exploring a hierarchical block symbol in a hierarchical schematic design

-Using these systems was difficult enough working with a regular hierarchical design, but when it came to repeating blocks of circuitry in a multi-channel design it became a nightmare.
+Using these systems was difficult enough to work with a regular hierarchical design, but when it came to repeating blocks of circuitry in a multi-channel design it became a nightmare.
 A multi-channel design can be very difficult and complex and you need to be careful about the following:

-- Even more care must be taken to correctly manage the files and configurations of the sub-sheets then in a regular hierarchical design.
+- Even more, care must be taken to correctly manage the files and configurations of the sub-sheets than in a regular hierarchical design.